+Box 1: THE SEVEN SINS OF NON-INVASIVE DNA SAMPLING

 Sin 1: Taxonomic bias

-One conspicuous result from our review was that only 18 studies (~5% of the reviewed papers) focused on invertebrates compared to 324 focusing on vertebrates (Fig 1b).
+One conspicuous result from our review was that only 18 studies (~5% of the reviewed papers) focused on invertebrates compared to 321 focusing on vertebrates (Fig 2b).
 This striking imbalance implies that non-invasive methods are rarely considered for sampling invertebrate DNA.
-Even when authors claimed to use non-invasive DNA sampling on invertebrates, they used methods that alter the physical integrity of the organism in 40% of the cases (Fig 1d).
+Even when authors claimed to use non-invasive DNA sampling on invertebrates, they used methods that alter the physical integrity of the organism in 40% of the cases (Fig 2d).
 For example, Rorat et al. 18 collected individual earthworms, which they then electrified “lightly” to induce coelomic secretion.
-Yet, truly non-invasive methods exist for invertebrates, for example through field collection of insect exuviae 19, pupal cases 20, empty mummies 21, dust 22 23or water samples 2419.
+Yet, truly non-invasive methods exist for invertebrates, for example through field collection of insect exuviae 19, pupal cases 20, empty mummies 21, dust 22 , soil23, or water samples24.

-The use of non-invasive DNA sampling and the misuse of the term also varies in relation to the taxonomic group of interest within vertebrates (Fig.1c) (X2 = 165.17, df = 30, p < 2.2e-16).
+The use of non-invasive DNA sampling and the misuse of the term also varies in relation to the taxonomic group of interest within vertebrates (Fig 2c) (X2 = 165.17, df = 30, p < 2.2e-16).
 For example, 43% of the studies on fish involved alteration of the physical integrity of the organism.
-These included fin clipping in eels (Anguilla anguilla) 25 and sting amputation in rays (Aetobatus narinari) 26 which were both considered non-invasive because these body parts can regenerate and despite the fact that fin clipping is known to be painful for fish 27.
-It is difficult to imagine employing such sampling methods on mammals and still calling them non-invasive.
-Of the reviewed studies focused on mammals, only 3% involved biopsies.
+These included fin clipping in eels (Anguilla anguilla) 25 and sting amputation in rays (Aetobatus narinari) 26 which were both considered non-invasive because these body parts can regenerate, despite the fact that fin clipping is known to be painful for fish 27.In comparison, only 3% of the studies focusing on mammals, involved biopsies.

 Sin 2: Misclassification of faeces as non-invasive DNA samples